Home/Articles

 Q: What is the difference between sacred sexuality and tantra?

 A: Both honor sexual energy as a path to awakening.
 Traditional tantra uses elaborate rituals, Sanskrit terminology, and lineage-based teachings that often require extended practice sessions.
-Sacred sexuality as taught by Justin Patrick Pierce and Londin Angel Winters is more direct — it's rooted in embodied presence, Alpha and Omega polarity, and devotion.
+Sacred sexuality as taught by Justin Patrick Pierce and Londin Angel Winters is more direct.
+It's rooted in embodied presence, Alpha and Omega polarity, and devotion.
 Their practices work in minutes, use plain language, and are designed for real couples with real lives.

 Q: Is sacred sexuality a form of tantra?

 A: Sacred sexuality shares roots with tantra — both treat the body as sacred and desire as a doorway.
 But they differ in method.
 Tantra often involves rituals, initiations, and esoteric systems.
-Justin and Londin's approach strips down to what actually creates fire between two people: presence, polarity, and showing up in your body with your partner.
+Justin and Londin's approach strips down to what actually creates charge between two people: presence, polarity, and showing up in your body with your partner.

 Q: What is Alpha and Omega polarity?